 The tobacco industry has a bad reputation, and leaked documents from the 1960s and 70s show that, a few decades ago at least, it was far from undeserved.
 They do also deserve some credit, though.
 BAT’s research facility in Southampton has been trying to develop a safer cigarette for decades; now they’ve abandoned that apparently hopeless quest and moved on to alternative products instead.
 They might have been late to the game on HnB and e-cigs, but they’re putting a lot of time and resources into it now.

-In the last ten weeks I’ve spoken to researchers and senior executives from two of the world’s largest tobacco companies, and the impression I get is that they’re very serious about harm reduction.
+In the last ten weeks I’ve spoken to researchers and senior executives from two of the world’s largest tobacco companies, and the impression I get is that they’re very serious about harm reduction and the effects of heated tobacco.
 It’s unrealistic to expect them to stop selling cigarettes tomorrow, but they seem very determined to stop selling them at some point in the not too distant future.
 Another thing David O’Reilly, his colleagues from BAT and their opposite numbers at PMI all stressed to me is that products like Glo, iFuse and iQOS are early iterations of the technology.
 Some very clever people with very large research budgets are already working on improved versions that are simpler to use and give even better performance.
 The future for Heat not Burn, and every other category of reduced-risk tobacco product too, is looking very exciting.